Mirror-Labs/Mirror-Labs.github.io/content/posts/dev-vlog-0.md

 Imagine apps which you can reach via a url.
 No login required.
 It can be installed and added to your homescreen.
 If you want to pair your phone and laptop you scan a QR code and it will automatically start syncing.
-There are a lot of apps where this design would work brilliantly and with applications in mind we can start sketching the requirements for our database.
+There are a lot of apps where this design would work brilliantly and with does applications in mind we can start sketching the requirements for our database.

 As soon as a user adds a new entry we want to be able to update all queries so that the UI always reflects the latest state.